blaa/where-is-my-shell/README.md

 - tmux, screen, git, vim (packages and configuration)
 - /usr/local/bin/where-is-my-shell.sh script which updates user with a shell from /etc/skel for pre-existing weird users which were left behind.
 - Currently works in system-wide mode only.
-Could configure only single user you have access to (assuming the zsh package at least is available)
+Copy files manually if you don't have root.

 Also:
 - Don't touch anything else.
 Don't break anything.
 Changing the root shell to